robav112341/8-Week-SQL-Challenge/README.md

 # 8-Week-SQL-Challenge

-8WeekSQLChallenge, https://8weeksqlchallenge.com: Solutions for SQL Case Studies
+8WeekSQLChallenge, https://8weeksqlchallenge.com, Solutions for SQL Case Studies:
 | Name                         | Description                      | Status               |
 |------------------------------|----------------------------------|----------------------|
 | **[Case Study #1 - Danny's Diner](https://github.com/robav112341/8-Week-SQL-Challenge/blob/main/8%20Week%20Challange/ex%201/README.md)** | Danny’s Diner is in need of your assistance to help the restaurant stay afloat.
 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite. | Completed |